githedgehog/docs/docs/user-guide/connections.md

         port: s5248-01/Ethernet0
 ```

-## Connecting Fabric to outside world
+## Connecting Fabric to the outside world

+Connections in this section provide connectivity to the outside world.
+For example, they can be connections to the
-Provides connectivity to the outside world, e.g. internet, other networks or some other systems such as DHCP, NTP, LMA,
+Internet, to other networks, or to some other systems such as DHCP, NTP, LMA, or AAA services.
-AAA services.

 ### StaticExternal

-Simple way to connect things like DHCP server directly to the Fabric by connecting it to specific switch ports.
+StaticExternal connections provide a simple way to connect things like DHCP servers directly to the Fabric by connecting
+them to specific switch ports.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2